pyscript/docs/docs/faq.md

 effectively never blocking the main thread while still pausing its own execution until the buffer's index is changed.

-As overwhelming or complicated as this might sounds, these two fundamental primitives make main ↔ worker interoperability an absolute wonder in term of developer experience.
+As overwhelming or complicated as this might sound, these two fundamental primitives make main ↔ worker interoperability an absolute wonder in term of developer experience.
 Therefore, we encourage folks to prefer using workers over running Python in the main thread.
 This is especially so when using